The River TawOne of Devon's most Iconic Rivers

 This 19th century forge situated in Sticklepath is a perfect example of how water has shaped our history.
 At its peak the forge was a thriving business producing over 400 tools a day and vital for the local community, all this due to the immense power generated from the water wheels.

-Now, Finch Foundry is owned by the National Trust and provides an fun and informative day out. for more information check out their website https://www.nationaltrust.org.uk/finch-foundry
+Now, Finch Foundry is owned by the National Trust and provides an fun and informative day out.
+For more information, visit: nationaltrust.org.uk/finch-foundry

 From Roman times to the present day, Westcountry rivers have been an ever-present thread running through our communities, our culture and our heritage.
 Ever increasingly, we have come to realise how wonderful it is to spend time on, in or near a river and they are so often the backdrop to our fondest memories of days spent outdoors, being active and spending time with nature.